Fall 2020: Thanks for your input

 Additional increases could come from efforts to reduce its greenhouse gas emissions by encouraging fuel switching through future electrification of home heating, transportation and other industries that are dependent on fossil fuels.
 If the provincial economy rebounds as expected to pre-COVID-19 levels within one to two years, our current forecast shows annual load growth over the next 20 years.

-We’ll be updating our long-term demand forecast in December 2020, which will include a re-evaluation of the impacts of COVID-19 over the short and long term.
+We updated our long-term demand forecast in December 2020, included a re-evaluation of the impacts of COVID-19 over the short and long term.
 Our draft actions for our Integrated Resource Plan we’ll be developed on this updated load forecast, which we’ll then share with you for input this upcoming spring.